bbc/psammead/Code-Standards-and-Ways-of-Working.md

 If the component is publicly available in Storybook you can preview this on any device.
 Don't forget to follow the [testing steps](https://bbc.github.io/accessibility-news-and-you/accessibility-and-testing-with-assistive-technology) and use [supported assistive technology](https://bbc.github.io/accessibility-news-and-you/accessibility-and-supported-assistive-technology).

 #### Open the component in a tab
-Storybook publishes components in an iframe within the Storybook UI, this will be acknowledged by assistive technology such as a screen reader, it's therefore recommeded to **view/open the component in another tab** to the Storybook UI, you can then see the component code in isolation without the iframe and Storybook UI.
+Storybook publishes components in an iframe within the Storybook UI, this will be acknowledged by assistive technology such as a screen reader, it's therefore recommended to **view/open the component in another tab** to the Storybook UI, you can then see the component code in isolation without the iframe and Storybook UI.

 ### Local code in Storybook
 If you have a PR that is not yet merged and you need to preview this on another device, you can do so in Storybook via tunnelling: